 Remembering that Marseillette produces rice (seems unlikely here) we went for a drive to see paddy fields and yak but found nothing except some interesting houses and small canals - a bit like a miniature Camargue.

 Ezra, having done his own band rehearsal the evening before was almost asleep, and keening to go home.
 'They're on at 8.00" I protested as I drove back to the hall.
 8.00 came and went and the stage became occupied with a support act in the shape of one man with great hair and a guitar.
 He proceeded to play along to a backing track for an hour and a half - technically pretty good, but mind-achingly boring/loud.

-The Tzigans were hanging around outside with their rather fetching makeup on, so I went and had a chat while the guitar shredding continued.
+The Tzigans were hanging around outside, readily adorned with their rather fetching makeup, so I went and had a chat while the guitar-shredding continued.

 By the time the group got onstage Ezra was 90% asleep so I heard two numbers and drove home feeling peeved and too full of bread (pizza and sandwich).

 I might try and go and see them at La Palme.
 If you read this and live somewhere in this region, they are well worth a trip.